 How to talk with a socializer

-The key point to know when talking with a socializer is to make the interaction fun and lively.
+The critical point to remember when talking with a socializer is to make the interaction fun and lively.

-To make the most of your communication with a socializer, you should also:
+To make the exchange pleasant and productive, you should also:

 An example of successful communication with a socializer

-The director of a customer support team wants her new customer support specialist, who fits the description of socializer in terms of communication style, to take on his first ticket.
+The director of a customer support team wants their new customer support specialist, who fits the description of a socializer in terms of communication style, to take on their first ticket.

 While providing additional explanations about the expected workflow (e.g. “Take tickets in the order they are added, unless there are tickets that are marked as priorities”) and performance indicators (e.g. “Aim to complete the routine tickets in 30 minutes or less”), the customer support director skips the details and focuses on the gist of the duties and responsibilities of the new customer support specialist.
-She also provides praise for how he handled his first ticket.
+The director also provides praise for how the new team member handled their first ticket.

-In the end, she sends him an onboarding document so that he has the expected workflows, performance indicators, and other information relevant for his duties and responsibilities available in written form.
+In the end, the director sends an onboarding document so that the specialist can access the expected workflows, performance indicators, and other information relevant to their duties.

 Thinkers are characterized by a controlling and indirect communication style.